LukaDavid04/LukaDavid04/README.md

 ## 🔭 Currently

-Looking for interesting opportunities and preparing our players for next season 🏋️
+Building AI Tools to improve auditing across the country, and preparing our players for next season 🏋️

 - Building Infrastructure and Changing the Auditing Industry at @[AiAware](https://www.risksolutions.ai/) 🤖🛡️
 - Lead SWE and Assistant Coach at @[Gee-Gee's Tennis](https://teams.geegees.ca/clubs/tennis/home) 🎾